sharpest-minds/hiring-tips/README.md

 > [bobmentee.com](http://example.com)

+This was sent by a mentee to the CEO of a successful YC-backed robotics company.
+The CEO responded, and the mentee got the interview.

 A few things to note about this email:

 - The mentee highlights the experience he has that's **most relevant** (computer vision, because the company is building autonomous trucks) and **most impressive** (beating state of the art in brainwave and music classification).